sensu/sensu-docs/content/sensu-go/6.6/web-ui/view-manage-resources.md

 {{< figure src="/images/group-entities-6-6-0.png" alt="Select one or more entities on the Entities page" link="/images/group-entities-6-6-0.png" target="_blank" >}}

-Click an entity name to view details about associated events, system properties, and labels and annotations:
+Click an entity name to view details about the entity's creator, agent version (for agent entities), subscriptions, labels and annotations, associated events, properties, and related entities:

-{{< figure src="/images/single-entity-view.gif" alt="View details for a single entity" link="/images/single-entity-view.gif" target="_blank" >}}
+{{< figure src="/images/single-entity-view-6-6-0.gif" alt="View details for a single entity" link="/images/single-entity-view-6-6-0.gif" target="_blank" >}}

 ## Manage services